themeum/tutor-lms-migration-tool/readme.txt

 = Automatic installation =

-The automatic installation is the easiest way to install any plugin in WordPress.
-You can perform an automatic installation of Tutor by logging in to your WordPress dashboard, navigating to the "Plugins" menu and click on the "Add New" button.
+The easiest way to install any plugin in WordPress is through automatic installation.
+To install Tutor LMS Migration Tool this way, log in to your WordPress dashboard, navigate to the Plugins menu, and click the Add New button.

-This will open up a page showing all the available plugins in WordPress.
-In the search field, type Tutor.
-The search result will show you our Tutor plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.
+On the Add Plugins page, use the search bar to type “Tutor LMS Migration Tool”.
+Once the plugin appears in the search results, simply click the Install Now button.

 = Manual installation =